JingruGong1023/Machine_Learning/ML_Review.md

   - Because **the tree structures is unstable**(by using different `random_state`), the features picked is unstable and so the importance will be unstable
   - Similar to `L1 norm`, if you have too many correlated features, it might pick one or the other.
 So keep that in mind when looking at feature importance
 - Feature importance in the tree models **only give you the importance of a feature, but not the direction**
-  - If you look at the coefficient of a linear model, for regression, if it's larger than it has a positive influence on target, or if it's classification, this feature has a positive influence to being a member of this class.
+  - If you look at the coefficient of a linear model, for regression, if it's larger then it has a positive influence on target, or if it's classification, this feature has a positive influence to being a member of this class.
   - **For trees, you don't have the directionality**, here you only get this is important only to make a decision, and the relationship with the class might not be monotonous, you only have a magnitude and you don't have a direction in the importance

 <br>